Social anxiety: Disorder

 Social anxiety disorder (SAD), also known as social phobia, is an anxiety disorder characterized by a significant amount of fear in one or more social situations causing considerable distress and impaired ability to function in at least some parts of daily life.
 These fears can be triggered by perceived or actual scrutiny from others.
 Social anxiety disorder affects 8% of women and 6.1% of men.
-In the United States, anxiety disorders are the most common mental illness.
-They affect 40 million adults, ages 18 and older.
-Anxiety can come in different forms and panic attacks can lead to panic disorders which is the recurrence of unexpected panic attacks.
+In the United States, anxiety disorders are the most common mental illness, affecting 40 million adults.
+Anxiety can come in different forms.
+Panic attacks can lead to panic disorders, the recurrence of unexpected panic attacks.
 Other related anxiety disorders include social anxiety disorder, generalized anxiety disorder, obsessive compulsive disorder (OCD), various types of phobias, and post traumatic stress disorder (PTSD).
-Fortunately, it is highly treatable and not everyone needs the treatment.
+Social anxiety is treatable, though not everyone requires treatment.

-Social anxiety disorder is distinct from the personality traits of introversion and shyness.

 Physical symptoms often include excessive blushing, excess sweating, trembling, palpitations, and nausea.
 Stammering may be present, along with rapid speech.
 Panic attacks can also occur under intense fear and discomfort.
 Some sufferers may use alcohol or other drugs to reduce fears and inhibitions at social events.
-It is common for sufferers of social phobia to self-medicate in this fashion, especially if they are undiagnosed, untreated, or both; this can lead to alcoholism, eating disorders or other kinds of substance abuse.
+It is common for sufferers of social phobia to self-medicate, especially if they are undiagnosed or untreated.
+This can lead to alcoholism, eating disorders or other kinds of substance abuse.
 SAD is sometimes referred to as an "illness of lost opportunities" where "individuals make major life choices to accommodate their illness".
 According to ICD-10 guidelines, the main diagnostic criteria of social anxiety disorder are fear of being the focus of attention, or fear of behaving in a way that will be embarrassing or humiliating, often coupled with avoidance and anxiety symptoms.
 Standardized rating scales can be used to screen for social anxiety disorder and measure the severity of anxiety.